viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-linux.md

 # [Azure portal](#tab/portal)

-1. Within the Azure portal, navigate to the "Provisioning" tab of your cache node and copy the provisioning command.
+1. Within the Azure portal, navigate to the **Provisioning** tab of your cache node and copy the provisioning command.
 1. Download the provisioning package using the button at the top of the Cache Node Configuration page and extract the package onto the host machine.
 1. Open a command line window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set access permissions to allow the `provisionmcc.sh` script within the provisioning package directory to execute.